MattKotzbauer/moobler/context/OVERLAY.md

 ### Ubuntu/X11
 - Works natively with X11
 - May need `$DISPLAY` environment variable set
-- Full keyboard grab works
+- Uses Qt's native keyboard handling

 ### Ubuntu/Wayland
 - Limited support via Xwayland
 - May only capture from X11 apps
 - Consider forcing X11 session for full functionality

-### macOS (Future)
+### macOS
+- **Supported** - Uses PySide6 with macOS-specific window attributes
+- Option key (⌥) is used instead of Alt and displays as "Option"
-- Need to grant accessibility permissions
+- May need to grant accessibility permissions:
-- System Preferences → Security & Privacy → Accessibility
+  - System Preferences → Security & Privacy → Privacy → Accessibility
-- Add terminal/app to allowed list
+  - Add Terminal or the running application to allowed list
-- Some modifier combinations (Ctrl+Alt) may not work with pynput
+- Window uses `WA_MacAlwaysShowToolWindow` attribute for proper keyboard focus
+- Works with both Intel and Apple Silicon Macs

 ## Testing